cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/jupyter.md

                          delta_file_loc = "data/silver/delta")
     ```

-4) Choose the algorithm you want to run and configure the settings.
+4) Choose the algorithm that you want to run and configure the settings.
 Some examples are included below, but see the [Beacon Algorithms](../documentation/beaconalgo.md) page for more details.

     * Agglomerative Clustering
          ```python